parnaljoshi/MENdel/README.md

    Check to make sure you're using the correct command for your system!

-   MENTHU-command-line can be run using the following syntax:
+   MENdel-command-line can be run using the following syntax:

    - For Windows users